red5pro/streaming-html5/src/page/test/subscribeSwitch/Readme.md

 This example demonstrates using the `callServer` API to invoke a method on the Application Adapter of the target app.
 The `callServer` method returns a `Promise`-like object that can additional deliver return data from the server.

+**Note** that to switch back to the original stream, you should reload the page to establish a new subscription.
+If you use the stream switch request again to return to the original stream, you will introduce latency as the stream is internally redirected within the server for this subscriber.

 [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
 [WebRTC](https://developer.mozilla.org/en-US/docs/Web/Guide/API/WebRTC)